javascript-canon/javascript-canon/general-notes.md

 -A primary key dynamically created by the database can also referred to as a "surrogate key" or "synthetic key".

+-You may need to only define "attributes" for "entities".

 ## GENERAL TODOS